Gender digital divide: Root causes

-Women and girls may struggle to access public ICT facilities due to unsafe roads, limits on their freedom of movement, or because the facilities themselves are considered unsuitable for women.

-Women may not have the financial independence needed to purchase digital technology or pay for internet connectivity.
-Digital access, even when available, may be controlled and monitored by men or limited to ‘walled gardens’ containing a limited selection of content, known as ‘pink content’ focused on women's appearances, dating, or their roles as wives or mothers.
+Women and girls who live in patriarchal cultures may struggle more than those who do not to access public ICT facilities.
+Due to the social challenges these cultures create as well reinforces the struggles and creates an overlap.
+They may struggle to access these facilities due to unsafe roads, limits on their freedom of movement, or because the facilities themselves are considered unsuitable for women.
+They may also lack financial freedom creating a large barrier to purchase any form of technology or have any type of internet connection.
+If they do have access to technology of the internet, it is usually controlled by the men in their households and limit their content selection to content focused on women's appearances, dating, or the role of motherhood.
 Fears concerning safety and harassment (both online and offline) also inhibit many women and girls from benefiting from or even wanting to use ICTs.

 In many contexts, women and girls face concerns of physical violence if they own or borrow digital devices, which in some cases leads to their using the devices in secret, making them more vulnerable to online threats and making it difficult to gain digital skills.

-The stereotype of technology as a male domain is common in many contexts and affect girls’ confidence in their digital skills from a young age.
+The stereotype of technology as a male domain is common in many contexts and affect girls' confidence in their digital skills from a young age.
 In OECD countries, 0.5% of girls aspire towards ICT-related careers at age 15, versus 5% of boys.
 This was not always the case.
-At the beginning of electronic computing following the Second World War, software programming in industrialized countries was considered ‘women’s work’.
+Early decades of computing saw a much larger presence of women.
+Acting as programmers during World War II, they held highly valued positions.
+Women's contributions, however, have been largely obscured due to how the history is told.
+Focusing on the infrastructure and hardware of digital technologies development has placed men at the forefront of its history.
+Post war computer manufacturers sought to commercialize the machines and opened up a new form of labor market.
+This post war market utilized discriminatory criteria measures that women were no longer able to meet due to societal, educational, and labor expectations.
 Managers of early technology firms allowed women well-suited for programming because of stereotypes characterizing them as meticulous and good at following step-by-step directions.
-Women, including many women of colour, flocked to jobs in the computer industry because it was seen as more meritocratic than other fields.
+Women, including many women of color, flocked to jobs in the computer industry because it was seen as more meritocratic than other fields.
 As computers became integrated into people's daily life, it was noticed that programmers had influence.
 Consequently, women were pushed out and the field became more male-dominated.